BryanWilhite/Blog/presentation/entry/2014/2014-05-22-why-does-c-use-utf-16-for-strings-and-other-tweeted-links.md

 ---json
 {
   "author": "Bryan Wilhite",
-  "content": "Why does C# use UTF-16 for strings? http://t.co/HlQzoFHW0qSo excited to be speaking at @MonkeySpaceConf in June 9-11!
-Schedule is at http://t.co/7CUAVoNBSX, you can find me on days 1 *and* 2!Blogged: C# 6 - First Reactions; http://t.co/Ed2GPmaqevThe top ...", "inceptDate": "2014-05-22T00:00:00",
+  "content": "Why does C# use UTF-16 for strings? http://t.co/HlQzoFHW0q  So excited to be speaking at @MonkeySpaceConf in June 9-11!
+Schedule is at http://t.co/7CUAVoNBSX, you can find me on days 1 *and* 2!
+Blogged: C# 6 - First Reactions; http://t.co/Ed2GPmaqev  Th...", "inceptDate": "2014-05-22T00:00:00",
   "isPublished": true,
   "slug": "why-does-c-use-utf-16-for-strings-and-other-tweeted-links",